marlonbarrios/born_in_latent_space/README.md

 [Back to home page](https://marlonbarrios.github.io/)

-*This is the unseeable space in which machine learning makes its meaning.
-Beyond that which we are incapable of visualizing is that which we are incapable of even understanding.*
-— James Bridle

-A Lecture-Performance by Marlon Barrios Solano

-Born in Latent Space is a live lecture-performance that unfolds as a speculative, real-time collaboration between the artist and machine learning models.
-Seated before a laptop, Marlon Barrios Solano engages with generative AI systems to explore latent space—conceived not only as a technical structure, but as a realm of all possible stories.

-Latent space, in machine learning, refers to a high-dimensional abstract representation of data where compressed, hidden features are encoded.
-In this piece, it becomes a poetic and political territory—an unstable, generative dimension where memory, desire, identity, and imagination recombine through algorithmic play.
-In ML terms, each vignette functions as a seed, while the unfolding stories chart vectors through the latent space of every narrative that could exist.

-Through gestures, voice, and code, the performer navigates a shifting audiovisual landscape shaped by real-time responses from AI: generated text, images, and sound.
-The work combines storytelling, re-performance, movement scores, web-based interaction, and algorithmic improvisation.

-Structured as a series of vignettes and data-driven rituals, Born in Latent Space traverses themes of:

-	•	Queer longing and techno-intimacy
-	•	Cybernetics and time travel
-	•	Migration, displacement, and diasporic memory
-	•	AI ethics, recursion, and synthetic cognition

-By manipulating prompts and responding to generative outputs, Marlon transforms the interface into a stage for critical fictioning and embodied speculation—interrogating dominant narratives embedded within AI systems while proposing alternate futures and inclusive algorithmic poetics.

-Technologies used include:

-	•	p5.js and Next.js (creative coding and reactive interfaces)
-	•	Generative Adversarial Networks (GANs) for image generation
-	•	Large Language Models (LLMs) for textual dialogue and narrative creation
-	•	Real-time body and gesture recognition models
-	•	Custom web apps programmed by the artist

-⸻

-Born in Latent Space can be presented in multiple formats:
-	•	A solo lecture-performance
-	•	A media installation that activates the same generative processes in an autonomous or interactive setting
-	•	A creative lab or workshop on performance, generative AI, and embodied computation
-	•	A hybrid exhibition-performance format with modular interactive components

-In all its forms, Born in Latent Space invites audiences into the speculative and affective edges of AI—a space where presence is recombinant, identity is mutable, and data becomes poetic matter.

-**Duration:** 25 to 45 minutes (adjusted to the context and venue)
+## *Born in Latent Space*
+### A Long-Term Lecture-Performance as an Epistemic System
+#### by Marlon Barrios Solano

+> “This is the unseeable space in which machine learning makes its meaning.
+Beyond that which we are incapable of visualizing is that which we are incapable of even understanding.”
+> — *James Bridle*

+*Born in Latent Space* is not an art piece in the traditional sense.
+It is a **context**—a live, evolving system for interaction, inquiry, and critical play between human and machine intelligences.
+Initiated in 2024, it is a **long-term project** (2024–2029) that takes the form of a **lecture-performance**, an **epistemic art installation**, a **knowledge lab**, and a **generative workshop environment**.

+The project unfolds as a speculative, real-time collaboration between artist and algorithm.
+Seated at a laptop and surrounded by projection and sound, Marlon Barrios Solano engages live with generative AI systems—text models, image generators, gesture-based tools, and browser-based engines.
+Together, performer and machine navigate a conceptual and poetic territory known as **latent space**.

+In machine learning, **latent space** refers to a hidden high-dimensional zone where compressed features of data are encoded.
+It is where patterns live before they become visible.
+But in this project, latent space becomes more than a computational model—it becomes a **metaphor for human becoming**, a mythic and epistemic zone.

+We are all, in a sense, **born in latent space**: not as fully formed beings, but as unstable biographies, recursive gestures, co-emerging experiences.
+Latent space is where embodiment meets abstraction, where memory is encoded in movement, and where knowledge is not stored—but performed.

+---

+## Form and Modality

+*Born in Latent Space* is structured as a sequence of **modular vignettes** and **data-driven rituals**.
+Each begins with a prompt—an image, a question, a line of code—and unfolds into a live feedback loop of generated outputs and embodied response.
+The performer navigates a continuously shifting audiovisual environment shaped by:

+- Voice, breath, and bodily gesture
+- Generated text, image, and sound
+- Algorithmic improvisation
+- Real-time browser-based interaction

+This structure allows the piece to flex across space and time.
+The lecture-performance can be **short (25 minutes)** or **extended across hours**, **modular**, **installational**, or **distributed spatially**.
+It can also be activated as a **participatory workshop**, inviting participants into a **knowledge lab** where generative AI, embodiment, and improvisation are explored together.

+---

+## Expanded Dramaturgies

+*Born in Latent Space* draws on a hybrid system of dramaturgies:

+- **Games as knowledge engines**
+- **Choreographic scores** co-designed by human and machine
+- **Meditation prompts** and contemplative rituals
+- **Computational spells** and **oracular scripts**
+- **Generative storytelling**, speculative fiction, and live-coded poetics

+These modalities do not exist in isolation—they are woven into the fabric of the performance as tools for accessing **new epistemic states**.
+The result is not a demonstration of AI, but a **rehearsal of cognition**, a **ritual of uncertainty**, and a **choreography of knowledge in motion**.

+---

+## Thematic Territories

+The project traverses layered, recursive territories of inquiry, including:

+- **Queer longing and techno-intimacy**
+- **Cybernetics and time travel**
+- **Migration, displacement, and diasporic memory**
+- **AI ethics, glitch aesthetics, and synthetic cognition**
+- **Latent ecologies of presence and play**

+By manipulating prompts and engaging with generative responses, the performer interrogates dominant narratives embedded in AI systems while opening portals for alternate ways of sensing, knowing, and being.

+---

+## Technologies and Systems

+The project uses a custom ecosystem of generative tools and open-source platforms:

+- **p5.js** and **Next.js** for interactive browser-based systems
+- **Large Language Models (LLMs)** for speculative dialogue and narrative generation
+- **Generative Adversarial Networks (GANs)** for image creation
+- **Gesture recognition and body-tracking**
+- **Custom-built applications** developed by the artist

+These systems are not used for their novelty, but for their **glitches, failures, and deviations**—as sites of critical friction and poetic reimagining.

+---

+## Presentation Formats

+*Born in Latent Space* is flexible by design and exists in multiple forms:

+- A **solo lecture-performance** (25–45 minutes)
+- A **durational or multi-room installation** with generative components
+- A **creative workshop/lab** exploring AI, performance, and embodied computation
+- A **hybrid format** combining performance, installation, and participatory sessions

+In every form, it resists closure.
+It remains open, recursive, and in process.
+As such, it is not just a performance, but a **living epistemic infrastructure**—a place for rehearsal, reflection, and speculative co-creation.

+---

+## Long-Term Vision: 2024–2029

+*Born in Latent Space* is part of a five-year research arc into **latent space as metaphor, method, and myth**.
+It explores how generative systems can help us think otherwise—how they can become partners in designing counter-narratives, speculative archives, and affective technologies that center instability, interdependence, and imagination.

+I don’t make static art pieces.
+I create **conditions for inquiry**, **contexts for interaction**, and **performative infrastructures** where knowledge becomes a relational, situated, and embodied act.

+*Born in Latent Space* is not a thing.
+It is a **terrain we pass through**—together.

+---

+**Duration:** 25–45 minutes (flexible and extensible)
+**Language:** English (with code-switching into Spanish or code as needed)
+**Artist:** Marlon Barrios Solano
 **Upcoming Performances:**